raffraffraff/openvpn-aws/README.md

 It works!
 It'll prompt you to choose an openvpn configuration files from the `~/.config/AWSVPNClient/OpenVpnConfigs/` directory, open your SSO login in the browser, and if you authenticate, it'll bring up a VPN connection.

 # TODO
+* Add `/usr/local/bin/awsvpn` and a bash-complete to import, list, start or stop connections
-* Fix the `yad` notification
+* Replace the file-picker `yad` dialog with a form that runs `awsvpn` commands
-* Make it easy to import a downloaded VPN config file
-* Testing, versioning, Github Actions
+* Github Actions to build RPM and DEB packages
-* Maybe host a package here on GitHub?